School Nurse

 If Your Child Feels Ill at School

-From Nurse McIntosh: if your student is not feeling well, they need to present to the nurse’s office for assessment, have me call home, and wait in the health room until a guardian picks them up.
+If your student is not feeling well, they need to go to the nurse’s office for assessment, have me call home, and wait in the health room until a guardian picks them up.
 Some students text their parent/guardian asking to be picked up.
 In many cases, students feel better after 10 minutes of lying down and can return to class.
 If they have symptoms of a virus, they need to isolate in my room.
 Doing this creates an equitable, safe, and responsible learning environment.
+If your student texts or calls you asking to be picked up, please ask them to go to the nurse first.
+Thanks!

 Vaccination and boosters are the best protection from COVID.
 Students may also access COVID-19 vaccines through School-based Health Centers.
+Additional information on the SPS Respiratory Health Guidance, More information the district Vaccine Clinic page.

 District Updates